13331112522/ai-typing/README.md

 A simple assistant for Mac that both support `llama-cpp-python` to assist you locally with Qwen0.5-Instruct and remotely with Zhipu GLM-4-airX (easy to extend to other LLMs according to your needs).

+## Updating:

+1. Add the keyboard shortcut Fn+F11 to initiate a chat with the selected text.
+You may pose questions about the text or provide instructions, such as translation or optimization, among others.
+To exit the chat, type EXIT.

+2. Add the keyboard shortcut Fn+F8 to allow you to save the selected text into a file as a note at any time.
+This feature uses Obsidian notes as an example and is particularly convenient for saving important information while browsing the web or reading documents.

 ## Why?